 Helping people become explicit in their work, as David Weinberger suggests in the above article, was my concluding advice to delegates at the Learning Technologies Summer Forum in London yesterday [curated tweets by Martin Couzins].
 As learning and work get integrated, the co-creation of organizational knowledge develops from the sharing of our implicit knowledge.
 This is a messy, never-finished process that requires continuous engagement, usually through conversation.
 I think it is becoming rather obvious that knowledge cannot be directly transferred, but better understanding can emerge from open sharing.
 In the digital age, supporting knowledge sharing can be a key role for learning and development in the organization.

 The nature of work is shifting.
 The dominant framework is moving from corporations to networks.
 As I explained in my presentation, knowledge networks are optimized when they are based on openness, which enables transparency, and in turn fosters diversity, thus reinforcing the basic principle of openness.
 Over time, trust emerges.
 Openness can be supported through social networks, as they are non-hierarchical by design, allowing anyone to connect to everyone.
 Supporting social networks becomes a business imperative, and a potential role for learning & development staff.
-They can also help people develop personal knowledge management skills, a foundational competence for the connected workplace.
+They can also help people develop personal knowledge mastery skills, a foundational competence for the connected workplace.
 As the graphic below shows, becoming explicit can have a direct impact on innovation.